Parable of the Renegades

 The mystical therapy resumed.

 While pretending the blush of her patient came from the green flames warming his cheeks, Viola expanded more on the Dragon Path of Shǔxiàng Kung Fu.

-“The Dragon is the Path of elements and probably the most difficult one to take.
+“The Dragon is the Path of affinity and probably the most difficult one to take.
 Those who go down that Path learn to improvise, adapt, and harmonize with the natural elements of our planet.
 Earth, water, fire, air, ice, and lightning are just the ones on the top of my head.
-The best students understand the elemental flow so well; it’s kinda like they can literally control them.”
+The best students understand the elemental flow so well.
+It’s kinda like they can literally control them.”

 Davis found it hard to wrap his head around the Dragon Path’s absurd concept at first.
 If it weren’t for Viola’s earlier demonstration of wielding fire in her bare hands, he would’ve doubted that a human being can do something like that without outside assistance.

 Sort off.
 Those green flames were warm, not hot.
 Davis’ face vouched for that.
 It also seemed like the healing process was going to take a while.